Open-and-Sustainable/prismAId/user_manual/manual.md

      - Download the appropriate executable for your operating system and platform.
   3. **Prepare Papers for Review:**
      - Ensure that all papers to be reviewed are in .txt format.
-     - To convert PDFs to .txt, you can use packages such as pdfminer.
+     - Papers in html can be saved as text, to convert PDFs to .txt, you can use packages such as pdfminer.
 Instructions for using pdfminer can be found [here](https://pdfminersix.readthedocs.io/en/latest/).

 ## 4. Literature Review Requirements
-### Necessary Literature and References
+### Literature Identification and Preparation
-- Key papers and articles.
+- Follow protocols for literature identification, for instance as in [Prisma 2020](https://doi.org/10.1136/bmj.n71).
-- How to search for relevant literature.
+- Remove uneccesary elements of the articles.
+For instance, the list of references usually does not provide any relevant information, but it creates noise and increase analysis costs.
+Similarly, the introduction part may (and should) often be removed.

 ## 5. Project Configuration
 ### Way to Configure a Project, Step by Step